 The 7-Series' V-8 engines are new this year.
-In the 750i models, the twin-turbo 4.4-liter V-8 now makes 445 hp and 480 lb-ft of torque.
-The dash to 60 mph takes just 4.7 seconds, according to BMW.
+The 750i's twin-turbo 4.4-liter V-8 now makes 445 hp and 480 lb-ft of torque.
+Hitting 60 mph takes just 4.7 seconds, according to BMW.

 The Alpina B7 also has the high-output V-8, rated here at 540 hp and 538 lb-ft, plus a suspension tuned more firmly than any other 7-Series even in Sport mode.
 The Alpina hits 60 mph in about 4.5 seconds.

 Otherwise, there's an M Sport bundle that includes a body kit; 19- or 20-inch wheels; a sport steering wheel; and Active Roll Stabilization.